tae898/taewoon.kim/_posts/2024-12-15-sequential.md

   The goal token helps the model generate a trajectory aligned with the desired objective.

-- In LLMs, training involves predicting the next token in a text sequence.
-For example, we can prepend instructions to condition the model's generation.
-Consider the input
+- In LLMs, we can prepend instructions to condition the model's generation.
+Consider the input prompt:
-  prompt:

   $$
   \text{“Translate the following Korean sentence to English: ‘서울은 한국의